GULibrarySandbox/intro-text-mining-analysis-old/content/2-how.md

 Source: Green, H., Henley, A., Morse, G., Courtney, A., Heidenwolf, T., Koehl, E. D., ... & Morris, S. (2018). " Digging deeper, reaching further: libraries empowering users to mine the HathiTrust Digital Library resources" curriculum. [http://hdl.handle.net/2142/102049](http://hdl.handle.net/2142/102049)

+### Prepare text for processing

+### Computationally process text to extract data

+Natural language processing (NLP) techniques

+-	Sentence splitting
+-	Tokenization
+-	Part-of-speech tagging
+-	Shallow parsing
+-	Named entity recognition
+-	Syntactic parsing
+-	(Semantic Role Labeling)?? source: Dr. Yoshimasa Tsuruoka's tutorial at the National Centre for Text Mining here: http://www.nactem.ac.uk/teaching/

+Machine learning

+The processes then enable tasks such as:

+- "find and compare the number of instances of particular terms over time in a defined corpus"
+- "finding the relative frequency of the words in a text and then visualising these in a way that makes the different frequencies apparent, for example, by size and position in word clouds"
+- topic modeling - "identify groups of terms that tend to be representative of a given topic" Toon, E., Timmermann, C., & Worboys, M. (2016).
+Text-mining and the history of medicine: Big data, big questions?
+Medical History, 60(2), 294-296. https://doi.org/10.1017/mdh.2016.18
+- named entity recognition

+### Analyse
+Computational text analysis methods include:
+- thematic analysis
+- sentiment analysis
+- content analysis
+- network analysis
+- .....

+### Visualise

 <p align="center">
   <a href="https://griffithunilibrary.github.io/intro-text-mining-analysis/content/1-what.html"><-- BACK</a> |
   <a href="https://griffithunilibrary.github.io/intro-text-mining-analysis/content/3-build.html">NEXT --></a>